 - 1. We value all children equally, and have high expectations for all our pupils. - 2.
 We value diversity at Hook Infants, we aim to view it positively and celebrate it. - 3.
-We aim to provide all children with a broad, balanced and relevant curriculum, and draw on the expertise of relevant outside agencies to help us achieve this with children with SEND. - 4.
-We aim that teachers adapt their teaching to take account of all learners in their class through high quality inclusive teaching. - 5.
+We aim to provide all children with a broad, balanced and relevant curriculum, and draw on the expertise of relevant outside agencies to help us achieve this with children with SEN. - 4.
+We aim that teachers differentiate their teaching to take account of all learners in their class through quality first teaching. - 5.
 We aim to work in partnership with parents, we seek their views and respect their wishes. - 6.
 Wherever possible and appropriate we aim to seek the views of pupils in their educational provision. - 7.
-We accept that the learning of children with SEND is a collective responsibility of all staff at Hook Infants. - 8.
-We aim to maintain a high level of staff awareness and professional development in the issues of SEND, and that staff receive appropriate training to manage the learning of the SEND children in their care. - 9.
-We aim to provide targetted programmes for particular learning difficulties as required by the school population, and to continue to monitor and update these programmes. - 10.
+We accept that the learning of children with SEN is a collective responsibility of all staff at Hook Infants. - 8.
+We aim to maintain a high level of staff awareness and professional development in the issues of SEN, and that staff receive appropriate training to manage the learning of the SEN children in their care, - 9.
+We aim to provide targetted programs for particular learning difficulties as required by the school population, and to continue to monitor and update these programmes, - 10.
 We aim to use 'best practice' interventions for all pupils with special needs, and engage appropriate support from external agencies to supplement our in-house skills.

-Arrangements for Coordinating the Provision for Special Educational and Disability Needs
+Arrangements for Coordinating the Provision for Special Educational Needs

-At Hook Infant School we recognise that the coordination of provision for SEND requires dedicated management time, and also needs sufficient focus within the school senior leadership team.
-The Special Educational Needs and Disability Coordinators (SENDCOs) are Lisa Ross (KS1) and Dawn Walters (EYFS).
+At Hook Infant School we recognise that the coordination of provision for SEN requires dedicated management time, and also needs sufficient focus within the school senior leadership team.
+The Special Educational Needs Coordinator (SENCo) is Lisa Ross.

-Where a pupil is identified as having SEND, the school will take action to remove barriers to learning and aim to put effective special educational provision in place.
-This SEND support should take the form of a four-part cycle; Assess, Plan, Do, Review.
+Where a pupil is identified as having SEN, the school will take action to remove barriers to learning and aim to put effective special educational provision in place.
+This SEN support should take the form of a four-part cycle; Assess, Plan, Do, Review.
 This is known as the graduated approach.
-It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEND of children.
+It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of children.